 - Konso tribe hut in the Omo Valley (Ethiopia)

-- Kuna tribe hut, with fleas and a violent rain storm (Panama)
+- Kuna tribe hut, with fleas and a violent storm (Panama)

 - On a carpet, out in the open dunes of the Sahara (Morocco)